To Blow or Not to Blow

 Over the past couple years; there has been a lot of controversy over the breathalyzer machine which measures the breath alcohol level of an individual.
 The accuracy of the machine has been challenged and in several counties across the state, and motions have been granted where the breath results are thrown out in the event of a trial.

-So the question arises, “To blow or not to blow?”
+So the question arises, “To blow or not to blow during a DUI?”
 There is not right answer to this question.
 There are several factors to consider such as the county you are in, if they have the breath motions granted; if you have ever refused to give a breath sample before, the second refusal is a misdemeanor; and how many drinks you have consumed during the night.
 However, refusing to submit to the breathalyzer can also result in a longer driver’s license suspension.

 An arrest for a DUI isn’t just a criminal matter; it affects your right to have a driver’s license.
 Whether or not you are convicted in the criminal matter, the Department of Motor Vehicles (DMV) will suspend your license for a period of 6 months to a year depending on if you submitted to a breath sample.
 However, the DMV allows a formal review of that suspension if requested within 10 days of your arrest.
 In between the time you request your hearing and the actual hearing, a business purpose only license will be issued pending your full suspension.
 If that hearing is won, your license if fully reinstated pending the results of the criminal case.
 If that hearing is lost, a business purpose only license will be issued thirty days after your first temporary expires.